ankumar/architecture/README.md

 This exchange resonates, Few Takeaways for Architecture:

 1. Framing & Asking right Questions.
-2. Finding Answers is a Process & Learning from diverse Perspectives, Wisdom & Sharing from generous Tech Community
+2. Finding Answers is a Process & Learning from diverse Perspectives, Wisdom & Sharing from generous Tech Community.

 --